thomasballinger/trellocardupdate/README.txt

 ---------------

 For now, just completes cards.
-Paste this into your bashrc: complete -C 'tu --listcardcompletions' tu
+Paste this into your bashrc: complete -C 'tu --listcompletions' tu